 Better communication between counterparties 41%

 Improved liquidity management 35%

 Real-time view of cash position 32%

 Increased efficiency 30%

 Access to transaction data 30%

+29%

-Improved customer service 29%
+Improved customer service ~ J 0

 Better relationships with suppliers 28%

 Reduction in back-office costs 25%

 Another benefit is improvements in liquidity management.
-"Because we don't have real-time settlement of payments, there are still, in 2021, treasurers in many organizations who spend their days calling their bank on a regular basis throughout the day to understand where large payments actually are," says Naresh Aggarwal, Associate Director Policy & Technical at the Association of Corporate Treasurers.
+"Because we don't have real-time settlement of payments, there are still treasurers in many organizations who spend their days calling their bank on a regular basis throughout the day to understand where large payments actually are," says Naresh Aggarwal, associate director of Policy & Technical at the Association of Corporate Treasurers.